-The orthopedic residency program of LECOM Health is a five year educational experience that provides quality orthopedic surgical instruction and training in general orthopedics and prepares the trainee for potential fellowship training or general orthopedic practice.
-The goal of the program is to train competent orthopedic surgeons who can meet ACGME, AOAO, and ABOS requirements.
+The Orthopaedic Residency program of LECOM Health is a five-year educational experience that provides quality orthopaedic surgical instruction and training in general orthopaedics and prepares the trainee for potential fellowship training or general orthopaedic practice.
+The goal of the program is to train competent orthopaedic surgeons who can meet ACGME, AOAO, and ABOS requirements.

-The Orthopedic residency program of LECOM Health is affiliated with Allegheny Health Network and Cincinnati Children’s Hospital Medical Center.
-The program assures exposure to general orthopedics, as well as all orthopedic subspecialty venues.
-The core faculty includes board certified osteopathic and allopathic physicians and PhD members.
+The Orthopaedic Residency program of LECOM Health has affiliations with Allegheny Health Network, Cincinnati Children’s Hospital Medical Center, and Meadville Medical Center.
+The program assures exposure to general orthopaedics, as well as all orthopaedic subspecialty venues.
+The faculty includes board certified osteopathic and allopathic physicians, as well as PhD members.

-- LECOM Health Millcreek Community Hospital under the supervision of Steven Habusta, DO
+- LECOM Health Millcreek Community Hospital (Erie, PA) under the supervision of Shawn W. Storm, DO

-- Cincinnati Children’s Hospital Medical Center under the supervision of Charles Mehlman, DO
+- Cincinnati Children’s Hospital Medical Center (Cincinnati, OH) under the supervision of Charles Mehlman, DO

-- AHN Forbes Hospital (Pittsburgh) under the supervision of Gregory Purnell, MD
+- AHN Allegheny General Hospital (Pittsburgh, PA) under the supervision of Daniel Altman, MD

 Housing and internet access is provided to the residents at each rotation site outside of Erie.

-Orthopedic residents have access to a dedicated cadaver as part of their surgical skills curriculum, which is mentored by fellowship trained joint reconstruction surgeon Philip Frndak, DO.
-They also have access to all of the LECOM library resources and 24/7 journal access to all major orthopedic journals.
-All residents participate in the Ortho-Bullets online program.
+Orthopaedic residents have access to a dedicated cadaver as part of their surgical skills curriculum, which is mentored by fellowship trained orthopaedic surgeons.
+They also have access to all of the LECOM library resources and 24/7 journal access to all major orthopaedic journals.
+All residents participate in the OrthoBullets and AAOS ResStudy online programs.
 The resources at Allegheny Health Network and the Cincinnati Children’s Hospital Medical Center are available to residents during their rotations, including surgical skills centers and research labs.
 PhD faculty at LECOM can mentor research when needed.
 Statisticians and a research faculty are available for help with resident projects.

 Dedicated time for didactics is scheduled each week at each institution the residents rotate at.
 In Erie (LECOM Health Millcreek Community Hospital and AHN Saint Vincent Hospital), residents attend daily early morning lectures and there is a dedicated block of 5 hours of academics on Thursday mornings.
 There are also morning lectures at both Cincinnati Children’s Hospital Medical Center and the AHN facilities in Pittsburgh.
 Grand Rounds at Allegheny General Hospital are attended by residents, whether by internet connection from Erie or direct attendance in Pittsburgh.

-Dedicated research time and dedicated time for the required Master’s degree programs are built into the block schedule for orthopedic resident training.
+Dedicated research time is built into the block schedule for orthopaedic resident training.

 For questions or more information, contact: